Adult Separation Anxiety Disorder: Symptoms, Risk Factors, Diagnosis, & Treatments

 Let’s Understand Adult Separation Anxiety Disorder

-Adult Separation Anxiety Disorder (ASAD) is a psychological condition characterized by excessive worry, fear of abandonment, and physical discomfort when faced with the prospect of being separated from significant individuals, such as close family members or partners.
+Adult Separation Anxiety is a psychological condition characterized by intense and disproportionate distress when faced with the prospect of being separated from significant individuals, such as close family members or partners.

 Prevalence